 See Tina in My Videos

 NEW on YouTube, watch Tina slice and re-root large echeverias.

 On my Instagram page: Aug., 2019: Tina shows part of her private collection.
 Oct., 2018: Tina explains how to water lithops at the annual Palomar Cactus & Succulent Society sale at the San Diego Botanic Garden.

 Concerned about your plants?
 Find help on my YouTube channel: Oh No!
 Something's Wrong With My Succulent! and here on my site:

-Succulent Plant Pests, Diseases and Other Problems Keep your succulents looking their best When a succulent isn’t looking quite right, you may wonder if you’ve done something wrong.
+Succulent Pests, Diseases and Problems Keep your succulents looking their best When a succulent isn’t looking quite right, you may wonder if you’ve done something wrong.
 Here’s what to look for: symptoms, causes, severity, prevention, and treatments for common succulent pests and problems.
-‘Sunburst’ aeonium showing abrasion bruises Abrasion Not Serious but unsightly.…
+‘Sunburst’ aeonium showing abrasion bruises Abrasion Not Serious but unsightly.
+Plants eventually outgrow…